Emperor Kazan: Events of Kazan's life

-Nyūkaku went on various pilgrimages and 're-founded' the Kannon pilgrimage, as a monk to the name of Tokudo Shonin (Some scholars doubt that Kazan, in his unstable mental condition at the time was involved with the founding of the pilgrimage, thereby leaving all of the credit to Shonin) had supposedly already created it.
-This pilgrimage involved travelling to 33 locations across the eight provinces of the Bando area.
+Nyūkaku went on various pilgrimages and 're-founded' the Saigoku Kannon Pilgrimage, which was established in the early 8th century by a monk to the name of Tokudo Shonin.
+This pilgrimage involves travelling to 33 locations across the eight provinces of the Western Japan.

-He was told to visit these 33 sites, in order to bring release from suffering, by Kannon Bosatsu in a vision.

-It is said that the first site of the pilgrimage was the Sugimoto-dera in Kamakura.
-This site is also the first site on the Kamakura pilgrimage.
+Some scholars doubt that Kazan, in his unstable mental condition at the time was involved with the founding of the pilgrimage, thereby leaving all of the credit to Shonin.

 It is suggested by many scholars that the mental health of Kazan, particularly in later life, was not stable; and therefore, living as a monk may have caused deteriorating behavior.

 Daijō-tennō Kazan died at the age of 41 on the 8th day of the 2nd month of the fifth year of Kankō (1008).

 The actual site of Kazan's grave is known.
 This emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Kyoto.

 The Imperial Household Agency designates this location as Kazan's mausoleum.
 It is formally named Kamiya no hotori no misasagi.

 He is buried amongst the "Seven Imperial Tombs" at Ryōan-ji Temple in Kyoto.
 The mound which commemorates the Hosokawa Emperor Kazan is today named Kinugasa-yama.
 The emperor's burial place would have been quite humble in the period after Kazan died.
 These tombs reached their present state as a result of the 19th century restoration of imperial sepulchers (misasagi) which were ordered by Emperor Meiji.